EricS-1/KingHunt/README.md

 # KingHunt

 ## How to Run/Install:
 Open the KingHunt.zip file and search for the KingHunt.exe file to run.
-You can install this respoitory by clicking on the green code button and then Downlaod ZIP.
+You can install this repository by clicking on the green code button and then Download ZIP.

 ## About the Game:
 King Hunt is a 2 dimensional chess shooter.
 The player is a single king against entire enemy forces who must solve through puzzles and shoot his way to a checkmate.
 The game features an 8x8 board, a head up display, 6 unique enemy pieces and 4 levels that involve strategic movement and attacks to successfully pass.